rxweb/rxweb.io/docs/angular/routes/router-authorization.md

 <source src="assets/rxwebcore/Images/rxweb-authorization-1.mp4.mp4" type="video/mp4">
 </video>

+In the above video, the logged in admin user is able to access the candidate page whereas the HRA user is restricted to access the candidate page therefore the Authorization Resolver will determine the page level access based upon the user type.

 Page level authorization is required when some pages need to be accessed only by some specific users which are retrieved based upon the role of the user and the module(unit) of the application, In this case the page is accessed to logged-in user based upon the Json Schema retrieved from the server ad below

 # The User Role Object